Phani56/imdb-list-analyzer/README.md

 https://imdb-list-analyzer.herokuapp.com

 ## Installation
 The software is implemented in Clojure.
-It currently requires:

-* Clojure 1.7.0 or newer
-* clojure.data.csv 0.1.4 or newer
-* cheshire 5.5.0 or newer
-* Leiningen 2.2.0 or newer (optional)
+For specific version requirement and library dependencies see :dependencies in project.clj.

 Installation guide: